mmbman/Katagiri/bendowa-notes.md

 - “Practicing zen” or “studying zen” is *sanzen* (參禪), another key term.
 Katagiri Roshi often leaves the term *sanzen* untranslated because the word *practice* in English “doesn’t hit the mark” of what *sanzen* means.
 He comments on the actual meaning of *sanzen* extensively; see:
    - [“Zazen: Dropping Off Body and Mind”](1987-01-24-Zazen-Dropping-Off-Body-and-Mind) - *sanzen* as “surrender to tranquility or simplicity (zen) in life.”
        - The question, then, is what we mean by *tranquility*.
-One talk where Katagiri Roshi discussed *tranquility* in greater detail (pun more or less intended) is [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1), where the Japanese term *jakujō* is discussed.
+One talk where Katagiri Roshi discussed *tranquility* in greater detail (so to speak) is [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1), where the Japanese term *jakujō* is discussed.
    - [“Zazen: Entry to the Buddha Dharma” at 18:32](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma#1832)
    - [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1)
    - [“Principles of Practice, Talk 2: Bodhicitta”](1986-03-20-Principles-of-Practice-Talk-2)